Effective Date: 07/01/2021

 - For most grants, match can be an in-kind contribution of employee time.

-- The required local match for the Natural Resources Block Grant (NRBG) - Local Water Management program must be a dedicated levy, cash, or cash equivalent, and must be documented in financial records as such.
+- For grants issued FY2019 and prior, the required local match for the Natural Resources Block Grant (NRBG) - Local Water Management program must be a dedicated levy, cash, or cash equivalent, and must be documented in financial records as such.

 - If a line item in the financial system does not identify the required match, other evidence may suffice, such as a financial statement or balance sheet.
 Often the most conclusive evidence a government is meeting its match requirement is a Board action that commits the funds.